 The recommended approach to develop meteorological inputs for CAMx is through the use of prognostic meteorological models.
-Ramboll distributes interface programs for three specific models: WRF, MM5, and RAMS; This does not necessarily preclude other meteorological models to be used, but users will need to develop interface programs on their own.
+Ramboll distributes an interface program tailored for the WRF model; this does not necessarily preclude other meteorological models to be used, but users will need to develop interface programs on their own.

-WRFCAMx: Generates CAMx meteorological input files from WRF (ARW core) v3/4 output files.
-See the README in the archive for a description of the program and how it is applied.
-You will need netCDF libraries to compile and run this program.

-KVPATCH: Applies minimum limits on vertical diffusivity (Kv) within a user-defined surface layer depth based on an input landuse grid.
+- WRFCAMx: Generates CAMx meteorological input files from WRF (ARW core) v3/4 output files.See the README in the archive for a description of the program and how it is applied.You will need netCDF libraries to compile and run this program. - KVPATCH: Applies minimum limits on vertical diffusivity (Kv) within a user-defined surface layer depth based on an input landuse grid.
 It optionally allows Kv profiles to be extended into daytime boundary-layer capping convection as defined by input cloud/rain files.
 See the source code for more information.
 Use of this program to adjust Kv inputs is entirely optional.
 You will need netCDF libraries to compile and run this program.